jacksleight/laravel-omni/README.md

   All components that declare a `omni` template run in standard mode.
 They support `mount` and `rendering` lifecycle hooks.
 Public and protected properties will be filled automatically and are avaliable in the template scope.

 * **Livewire Mode**
   Components that declare a `omni:wire` template and have no code outside of the `<template>` tag run in Livewire mode.
 They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).
-Public properties will be filled automatically are avaliable in the template scope.
+Public properties will be filled automatically and are avaliable in the template scope.
 Protected properties should be set in `mount` and provided to the template via `with`.

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag run in combined mode.
 Combined components are actually two instances of the same component.
 The part of the template outside the `<template>` tag runs in standard mode, and then the part of the template inside the `<template>` tag runs in Livewire mode.